The best harness for a small dog in busy, hot walking conditions: what should you look for?

 Weight of the harness itself

 A harness for a four-kilo dog should absolutely not be heavy.
-Some harnesses are built with thick buckles, wide straps, and sturdy D-rings that are fine for a larger dog but feel disproportionate on a small one.
+Some harnesses are built with thick buckles, wide straps, and sturdy D-rings that are perfectly fine for a larger dog but feel disproportionate on a small one.
 The lighter the harness, the more comfortably your dog moves, and the less noticeable it is in warm weather.

 No pressure on the throat or neck

 Some harnesses have a chest strap that sits too high and presses against the throat of small dogs.
-Always check this: the strap across the chest should sit well below the base of the neck, not on the windpipe.
+Always check this: the strap across the chest should be well below the base of the neck, not on the windpipe.

 Safety in busy places

-In busy places, you want to be able to quickly correct or hold your dog without the harness twisting.
+In crowded places, you want to be able to quickly correct or hold your dog without the harness twisting.
 An extra handle on the back is useful for this, and don't underestimate the value of a sturdy, well-attached D-ring.
 A soldered or sewn ring holds better than a simple plasticized hook, even if your leash pulls regularly.

 One more thing